Sacristan/AhhnoldIO/README.md

 # What is this?
-Simple Safe Performant Minimalistic Binary SaveFile API for Unity
+Simple Safe Performant Minimalistic SaveFile API for Unity

 # How it works
 * Packer packs / unpacks data to/from a binary file